AnselJ38/Electra/README.md

 ## Contributing

-We welcome contributions from the community to improve Werego.
+We welcome contributions from the community to improve Electra.
 To contribute:

 1. **Fork the repository.**
 2. **Create a new branch** for your feature or bug fix.
 3. **Commit your changes** and push them to your fork.
 4. **Submit a pull request** to the main repository.

-### Future Plans

-I will be converting Werego to use Next.js, React, TypeScript, Tailwind CSS, MongoDB, FastAPI, Express, Node.js, GraphQL, and Jest.
-The deployment will be done on Vercel.
-Feel free to create a fork and implement features or enhancements using these technologies!

 ```